 Sweden has nowadays about 300 shopping centres, double as much as the country had ten years ago.
 They are far from being the same.
-They vary in size. specialization and services.
+They vary in size, specialization and services.
 As shopping centres vary, so too do their security operations.
 In this presentation, I will present the most important security and safety issues found in one of the most visited shopping centres in Sweden, with about 90000 visits per year.
 I will also give examples of how we deal with these issues in everyday life.
 Relying on our experience, I will finalise my talk by looking: (1) back and identifying what works and what does not in terms of crime prevention actions and safety measures, and, (2) forward, looking ahead and identifying the most urgent issues that lay ahead in shopping malls in Sweden.

-16:15 - Strategies to prevent crime and retail losses on the retail Supermarket Business in Central America: The WALMART experience, Mariano Bustamante, Walmart, Mexico industry but to all participants in the Central American markets in almost any type of product or service offered to the public.
+16:15 - Strategies to prevent crime and retail losses on the retail Supermarket Business in Central America: The WALMART experience, Mariano Bustamante, Walmart, Mexico administrative errors on the retail supermarket industry in Central America it's a not only a priority but an opportunity (if losses are under control) to show great revenues on annual reports.
+Crime and Loss Prevention has become a big focus of attention not only for the biggest players in the industry but to all participants in the Central American markets in almost any type of product or service offered to the public.
 Sophistication on the way the frauds and robes are committed and the significance of losses involved on each event are creating enormous threats to entrepreneurs and well-established corporations.
-During presentation I will give a general overview of the Central American Region and then make an understandable business framework for the retail industry and how it operates on a general basis.
+Durina the presentation I will give a general overview of the Central American Region and then make an understandable business framework for the retail industry and how it operates on a general basis.
 We will review how the company is conformed in the region and then by area and by country we'll be discussing main concerns, focus of attention and strategies developed in recent years to minimize impact on losses to our P&L originated from very different realities in countries that have been continually challenged by wars, corruption, economy instability, immigration issues and one of the most important threats on recent years: the growing power of street gangs and their ability to affect the retail business no matter its size.